LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/studio.rst.txt

 #.
 If the form is re-rendered when a password is not verified, we should let the user know that their form
    was not properly submitted.
 Use ``model.addAttribute`` to add an ``error`` attribute, letting the user know that their passwords should match.
-This model attribute will need to correspond to an element attached to the form that will only render the error text when the passwords do not match.
+This model attribute will need to correspond to an element in the template that will only render the error text when the passwords do not match.

 #.
 If we send a user back to re-populate the form, it would be nice to not clear their previous
    submission.
 We won't need to save the password entries in this fashion.